Sricheran/Overlapping-Prompts/README.md

 The main part of the program calls the compare() function to get the list of overlapping elements and the constructed word.
 It then displays these outputs to the user.

+# Using AI Algorithm

+**Algorithm:**

+**Identity Algorithm:**
+a.
+Create an empty list common_elements to store the common substrings.
+b.
+Iterate through the prompts, comparing each pair of adjacent prompts.
+c.
+For each pair, find the longest common substring (LCS) between the end of the first prompt and the beginning of the second prompt.
+d.
+If the LCS is not empty, add it to the common_elements list.

+**Classical Search Algorithm:**
+a.
+Initialize an empty string final_word.
+b.
+Iterate through the common_elements list in order.
+c.
+For each common substring, check if it is already present in the final_word.
+d.
+If it is not present, append the common substring to the final_word.

+By combining these two algorithms, the program effectively identifies overlapping elements among the prompts and reconstructs a cohesive word from them.